wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 outdated: false
 replacement_url: ""
 ---
-Today you will build an iOS application using [Flutter](https://flutter.dev/) and utilize Vonage Client SDK to make a call from a mobile application to the phone.
+Today we will build an iOS application using [Flutter](https://flutter.dev/) and utilize Vonage Client SDK to make a call from a mobile application to the phone.
 The application will have 3 screens (3 UI states):

 ![](/content/blog/make-app-to-phone-call-using-flutter/ui-states.png)

+## Prerequisites

 The source code is available on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).